 For rustic camping in a beautiful setting, head to Descanso Bay Regional Park on Gabriola Island.

 The park has 32 camping sites and can accommodate trucks and trailers, motorhomes and tents.
-All of the sites are forested and quite private, and several even have ocean views!
+All the sites are forested and quite private, and several have ocean views!

 The Regional Park is adjacent to the 113 acre Cox Community Park, which offers a network of trails through a well-established forest setting.
 Also nearby are the famous Malaspina Galleries (2.1 km from the campground).

 Within the park, there are three bays, as well as a small boat launch area, that allows one to explore and view the unique sandstone shoreline by kayak or boat.

 Don’t have your own kayak?
 Head out on a guided tour right from the campground!

 From June 29th – August 18 (2020) guided tours for both kids and adults are offered out of Descanso Bay Regional Park every Monday and Tuesday.